nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 ## Validation

 This validation compares the computations of orbital elements in nyx with those in GMAT.
-Each scenario script is in the subfolder [state](./tests/GMAT_scripts/state/).
+Each scenario script is in the subfolder [state](https://gitlab.com/nyx-space/nyx/-/tree/master/tests/GMAT_scripts/state).

 The following table corresponds to the **absolute errors** between the Nyx computations and those of GMAT.
 I'll save you the read: the absolute errors are precisely zero for a 64-bit floating point representation (`double` in C).

 ??? check "Validation"
-    To run all of the OD test cases, clone the Nyx repo and execute the following command:
+    To run all of these test cases, clone the Nyx repo and execute the following command:
     ```
     cargo test state_def_circ_eq -- --nocapture
     cargo test state_def_circ_inc -- --nocapture